Skip to Content

 What are the effects of authoritative parenting?

-Parents also reap the benefits of authoritative parenting.
-Authoritative parents develop confidence and self-efficacy because their children have fewer behavior problems.
-As a result, they experience less parenting stress.9
+• Higher self-efficacy: Authoritative parents develop more confidence and self-efficacy because their children have fewer behavior problems.

-Authoritative families also tend to have more positive relationships between parents and children.10
+Positive parent-child relationship: Authoritative families tend to have more positive relationships between parents and children.

 Why is authoritative parenting the best?

-Authoritative parenting is the best parenting style because it offers a balanced mix of emotional support and parental control.
+Authoritative parenting is the best style because it offers a balanced mix of emotional support and parental control.
 Authoritative parents impart good discipline while nurturing their children’s emotional development to lay the foundation for cognitive and psychological growth.
-Children develop self-esteem and resilience, which are crucial for lifelong success.
+Children develop self-esteem and resilience crucial for lifelong success.

 Is authoritative parenting good for every child?